realA10001986/Flux-Capacitor/README.md

 ### Audio file installation

-The firmware comes with a number of sound files which need to be installed separately.
-These sound files are not updated as often as the firmware itself.
-If you have previously installed the latest version of the sound-pack, you normally don't have to re-install the audio files when you update the firmware.
+The firmware comes with audio data ("sound-pack") which needs to be installed separately.
+The audio data is not updated as often as the firmware itself.
+If you have previously installed the latest version of the sound-pack, you normally don't have to re-install the audio data when you update the firmware.
 Only if either a new version of the sound-pack is released, or your device is quiet after a firmware update, a re-installation is needed.

-- Download "install/sound-pack-xxxxxxxx.zip" and extract it to the root directory of of a FAT32 formatted SD card; the file(s) need to be in the top-most folder on the SD, I stress this because some unzip tools create a directory in which they put the files.
+- Download "install/sound-pack-xxxxxxxx.zip" and extract it to the root directory of of a FAT32 formatted SD card; this ZIP contains a ".bin" file that needs to be in the top-most folder on the SD, I stress this because some unzip tools create a directory in which they put the files from the archive.
 - power down the Flux Capacitor,
 - insert this SD card into the device's slot and
 - power up the Flux Capacitor.

-If (and only if) the **exact and complete contents of sound-pack archive** is found on the SD card, the device will install the audio files (automatically).
+If the contents of sound-pack archive is found on the SD card, the device will install the audio files (automatically).

 After installation, the SD card can be re-used for [other purposes](#sd-card).